How many golf balls fit inside an airplane? How would you describe the internet to a three-year-old? What’s your biggest weakness?

-Companies have been known to ask these types of tough brainteases during an interview.
-And even if they don’t ask absolute head-scratchers, you’re still likely come up against a few questions that stop you in your tracks.
+Companies have been known to ask these types of tough brainteasers during an interview.
+And even if they don’t ask absolute head-scratchers, you’re still likely to come up against a few questions that stop you in your tracks.

 The following sections explain how to keep your cool and land the job offer:

 Instead of worrying about all of the little things that can go wrong during an interview, you need to start focusing on the big picture: You.
 It’s your job to sell yourself as the right candidate for the job, according to entrepreneur James Clear, who said you don’t need to bloat your professional achievements, just make sure that you paint the best possible picture of yourself.

 Reverse the Roles

 Instead of feeling like you’re headed into an inquisition, try taking a more active role during the interview by asking a lot of questions to make sure the job is the right one for you.

 Clear suggested that in order to be enthusiastic during an interview, you should only apply to jobs that you’re really interested in.
 This will help you be fully engaged during the interview process and ask more questions about the company and the position.
 It’s always best to focus on a few jobs that you really want, then tailor your resume to each specific opening.